 In this digital world, no one is safe.
 In the past few years alone, traditional retailers like Sears have experienced the full impact of digital transformation.
 And today, other industries like financial services, healthcare, real estate, travel, and energy are beginning to worry about their future survival.

 A recent study produced by consulting firm Innosight predicts that nearly 50% of the current S&P 500 companies will be replaced over the next 10 years.

-At Speedo, employees asked themselves: Where in the world has someone already solved this challenge?
-They thought of speedboats, torpedos, and sharks.
-They conducted bio-mimicry on a shark’s skin and found it has thousands of microscopic sharp pimples that help trap air bubbles that the shark can expands when it wishes to slow down or contract and reduce surface friction when it wants to move more quickly through the water.
+At Speedo, employees asked themselves: “Where in the world has someone already solved this challenge?”
+They thought of speedboats, torpedoes, and sharks.
+They conducted biomimicry on a shark’s skin and found that sharks have thousands of microscopic sharp pimples that help trap air bubbles that they can expand when they wish to slow down, or contract and reduce surface friction when they want to move more quickly through the water.

 It’s an easy-to-use tool and one Walt Disney perfected.
 Start by listing the rules of your challenge.
-Take one rule you want to break and ask “What If that rule didn’t exist?”
-Start developing, among your team, a bunch of provocative questions and innovative ideas and then imagine a world where that idea could come to fruition.
-Walt Disney got tired of showing his movies in old, tired movie houses.
+Take one rule you want to break and ask, “What If that rule didn’t exist?”
+Within your team, start developing a bunch of provocative questions and innovative ideas and then imagine a world where those ideas could come to fruition.
+Walt Disney got bored of showing his movies in old, tired movie houses.